 Many of these use leftover spaghetti as the main pasta, but there are also a few other options.

-Furthermore, you can adjust most of the recipes to use with any noodle of your choice.
+And as long as you know how to reheat pasta, you can adjust most of the recipes to use with any noodle of your choice.

 So grab your leftovers, and get ready to fix something equally delicious the next day!